 What qualifications do I need to become an independent travel agent?

-While formal training is technically not required to become an independent travel agent, it is highly recommended.
-There are several training programs available to become accredited in the industry.
+While a formal travel agent education is technically not required to become an independent travel agent, it is highly recommended.
+There are several travel agent schools and training programs available to become accredited in the industry.
 Many of these programs offer comprehensive training that covers everything you need to know about the travel industry, from booking flights and hotels to marketing your services.
 Some programs even offer certification, which can give you a competitive edge when looking for clients.

-Fora offers a comprehensive travel agent training program that can help you get started in this exciting career.
+Fora offers comprehensive, online travel agent courses that can help you get started in this exciting career.
 Upon completing our program, you will be certified as a travel agent and ready to start your own business.
 We will also provide you with ongoing support and resources to help you succeed.

 "I love that Fora's training program meets me where I'm at – I have access to live training but also on-demand resources," Fora Advisor Alexandra Vigilante Chamberlin said.
 "It's amazing forging bonds with my fellow advisors as we learn and grow together but also having access to highly experienced travel advisors that I respect and admire."